 She's also involved with running the Duke of Edinburgh's Award Scheme in Gwent.
 Previous roles include Guiding Overseas Linked with Development (GOLD) Coordinator and International Commissioner for the UK.

-Su will be joining the Nominations and Governance Committee in autumn 2017.
+Su sits on the Nominations and Governance committee.

 I wanted to be a Trustee as it is really important to me that guiding continues to be good.
 It needs to be a strong and quality option for girls and young women now and into the future when I've retired!